From time to time, I would like to dedicate an article for useful resources of possible interest to you.

 SigaVPN (Memphis metro area, Mississippi, U.S.A.)

-SigaVPN is a small VPN operation based out in the suburbs of Memphis, Tennessee (on the Mississippi side) that offers selections of free, no-logs servers in Europe (Latvia, Netherlands, Sweden, and Romania).
-For a one-time payment of only $2, you can also use Siga’s premium servers in Singapore, Luxembourg, France, Switzerland, Las Vegas, and upstate New York).
+SigaVPN is a small VPN operation based out in the suburbs of Memphis, Tennessee (on the Mississippi side) that offers selections of free, no-logs servers in New York, Las Vegas, Luxembourg, and Netherlands.

 This service is unique in that you do not have to sign up for an account, but instead, it will generate a unique OVPN file for you to use.
 Simply import the OVPN files into your OpenVPN app and you’ll be ready to go.